 For younger children, pay the exact amount in a matching coin or note.
 For older children make up the amount in smaller coins/notes, or pay with a higher denomination and ask for change.

-Don’t expect your child to be calculating change during preschool.
+Don’t expect young kids to be calculating change.
 This is an advanced skill that primary/elementary kids still find challenging.

 Let preschoolers pretend to give change with any amount.
 Or say “I need $3 change please” and accept any note or coins.